inQWIRE/SQIR/README.md

   * The list representation of non-unitary SQIR programs is in VOQC/src/NonUnitaryListRepresentation.v (`com_list`).
   * As with the unitary optimizations, each non-unitary optimization has an associated `*_sound` lemma that shows that the transformation is semantics-preserving.
 The mapping transformations also have an associated `*_respects_constraints` lemma that shows that the output program satisfies architecture constraints.
 * **Section 6 - Experimental Evaluation**
   * Our code for extracting from Coq to OCaml is in VOQC/extraction.
 See the READMEs in VOQC and VOQC/benchmarks for instructions on how to run our optimizer on the benchmarks in the VOQC paper.
-In summary: you can generate the data in Tables 2-3 using the *TODO* script in the VOQC/benchmarks directory.
+In summary: you can generate the data in Tables 2-3 using the `run_voqc_artifact.sh` script in the VOQC/benchmarks directory.
 You can generate the data in Appendix C using the `run_voqc.sh` script in VOQC/benchmarks (although this will take a long time due to the size of the benchmarks).

 ## Compilation